DaffyDrone/groupieBot/props.md

 	["metal", "I don't dance, i headbang"],
 	["yo", "Wazzzzupppppppppp"],
-	["lol", "You made me laugh so hard, tears ran down my leg"], ["megadeth", "If you guys are going to be throwing beer bottles at us, at least make sure they're full - Dave Mustaine"]
+	["lol", "You made me laugh so hard, tears ran down my leg"], ["megadeth", "If you guys are going to be throwing beer bottles at us, at least make sure they're full - Dave Mustaine"], ["pizza", "better than sex"],

-]
+	["stones", "you can't always get what you want"], ["rollingstones", "QUICK!
+Someone get Keith a blood transfusion"], ["bacon", "I'd be a vegetarian if bacon grew on trees"], ["groovy", "this spin is far-out, man"],
+	["floyd", "how can you have any pudding if you dont eat your meat"] ]